NotAI Pixel

 Once the script loads, it begins analyzing behavioral signals and reporting them to your dashboard.
 No cookies are set.

-Human Signals
+Human signals

 - Variable pointer velocity and overshoot